 The current service cost is the increase in the present value of the Schemes' liabilities arising from the current member's service in the current period and is recognised in the Combined Statement of Comprehensive Net Expenditure.
-The current service cost is based on a standard contributions rate of 95.1% of pensionable pay in The Firefighters' Pension Scheme (Northern Ireland) 2007, 63% of pensionable pay in The New Firefighters' Pension Scheme (Northern Ireland) 2007 and 110.1% of pensionable pay in The Firefighters' Pension Scheme (Northern Ireland) 2015 (CARE), as determined at the start of 2021-22.
+From 1 April 2022 all accruals in the Firefighters' Pension Schemes will be in the 2015 CARE Scheme.
+For the year 2023/24 only a standard contribution s rate for the 2015 Scheme has been calculated.
+Standard contribution rates for the year ending 31 March 2024 have been assessed as 26.6% pensionable pay in The Firefighters' Pension CARE Scheme 2015.